 KPowersave is an applet that displays the state of the rechargeable battery in the control panel.
 The icon adjusts to represent the type of power supply.
 When working on AC power, a small plug icon is displayed.
 When working on batteries, the icon changes to a battery.
-Use KPowersave to customize your machine's behavior under certain power conditions.
-Find information about power management and about the corresponding YaST module in Chapter 35, Power Management (↑Reference).
-Find more information about KPowersave as such under http://www
+The corresponding menu opens the YaST module for power management after requesting the root password.
+This allows setting the behavior of the system for different power sources.
+Find information about power management and about the corresponding YaST module in Chapter 32, Power Management (↑Reference).